 Are you fascinated with the Old West and interested in learning the craft of saddle-making?
 Do you intend to make it your career or a skilled hobby?
 Then, you came to the right place.

-Watch the video below to get a sense of what the saddle making school is about and to get a feel of the environment where you as a student will spent time learning the craft if you choose to do so.
-(If your browser does not display the video, you can access it from YouTube following the link Saddle Making School.)
+The videos below should help you get a sense of what the saddle making is about and to get a feel of the environment where you as a student will spent time learning the craft if you choose to do so.

 If your are uncertain whether you possess the necessary abilities to succeed in this career, read the article, Becoming a Saddle Maker, I have written it to help you better understand the custom saddle making business.
 Hopefully, by the end of the article you will be able to answer the question: "Is this right for me?
 Do I see myself as a saddle maker?"